gdsbook/book/notebooks/03_spatial_data.md

 #### One pixel at a time

 Technically, going from surface to table involves traversing from `xarray` to `pandas` objects.
 This is actually a well established bridge.
-To illustrate it with a example, let's revisit the [population counts in [Sao Paulo](../data/ghsl/build_ghsl_extract) used earlier.
+To illustrate it with an example, let's revisit the population counts in [Sao Paulo](../data/ghsl/build_ghsl_extract) used earlier.
 We can read the surface into a `DataArray` object with the `open_rasterio()` method:

 ```python
 surface = xarray.open_rasterio("../data/ghsl/ghsl_sao_paulo.tif")